What is CFD trading and how does it work?

 Deal | Sell at 105.05 | Sell at 105.05 |

-On your CFD trade, it’s likely that your provider would have started closing your position before things got this far.
-Many regulators also stipulate that CFD brokers must provide negative balance protection, which stops your account balance ever going below zero.
+It’s likely your provider would have closed your position before reaching this point.
+Many regulators require CFD brokers to provide negative balance protection, ensuring your account balance never drops below zero.

-However, your individual positions can still end up eating into your balance if markets move against you.
-So it’s important to have a sound risk management strategy.
+However, your individual positions can still impact your account balance if markets move against you – highlighting the importance of risk management when trading CFDs.

 CFD risk management tools